Perfecting Your Professional Image at Work

 Customer Loyalty, Trust, Likeable, Integrity

-Neutrality, Reserved, Knowledgeable, Wisdom, Security
+Neutrality, Reserved, Knowledgable, Wisdom, Security

 Can be depressing.
 Should be worn with complimentary colors.